-55. Nakamura and Yamamoto (1982) found that the juice of ginger rhizome possessed both mutagenic and anti-mutagenic properties, and that 6-gingerol in particular was a powerful mutagen.
-The group also demonstrated that 6-shogaol was much less mutagenic (strain Hs30 of Escherichia coli) than 6-gingerol (Nakamura & Yamamoto 1983).
-In a Salmonella typhimurium reverse mutation (Ames) assay, the urine of rats fed diets containing 0.5, 1 and 5% powdered ginger for 1 month and exposed to benzo(a)pyrene was found to display a significant reduction in mutagenicity as indicated by a reduced number of TA98 and TA100 revertants at all ginger concentrations (Nirmala et al. 2007) when tested in an Ames assay.
+56. Nakamura and Yamamoto (1982) found that the juice of ginger rhizome contained both mutagenic and anti-mutagenic substances, and that 6-gingerol in particular was a powerful mutagen.
+Ginger juice itself had anti-mutagenic activity.
+The group also demonstrated that 6-shogaol was much less mutagenic (strain Hs30 of Escherichia coli) than 6-gingerol and zingerone was much weaker still (Nakamura & Yamamoto 1983).
+In a Salmonella typhimurium reverse mutation (Ames) assay, the urine of rats fed diets containing 0.5, 1 and 5% powdered ginger for 1 month showed no mutagenicity with either strain TA98 or TA100.
+The rats were then treated with a single intraperitoneal injection of benzo(a)pyrene.
+The urine from benzo(a)pyrene-treated animals caused an increase in the number of revertants in both strains of Salmonella, with and without metabolic activation.
+Urine from those rats that had also received ginger was found to display a significant reduction in mutagenicity, at all ginger concentrations, when tested in the Ames assay (Nirmala et al. 2007).